 Galvis has 2nd straight 3-hit game as Padres top Phils 10-2

+PHILADELPHIA (AP) Vince Velasquez has found the right tempo to his delivery.
+And it couldn’t come at a better time for the Philadelphia Phillies

+Velasquez allowed two hits over seven innings as the Phillies beat the San Diego Padres 5-0 Sunday night to earn a split in their doubleheader.

-PHILADELPHIA (AP) — Freddy Galvis had his second straight three-hit game back in Philadelphia and Tyson Ross ended a seven-start winless streak to lead the NL-worst San Diego Padres over the Phillies 10-2 Sunday in the opener of a day-night doubleheader.
+In the opener, Freddy Galvis had his second straight three-hit game back in Philadelphia and Tyson Ross ended a seven-start winless streak in the Padres’ 10-2 victory.

+Philadelphia widened its NL East lead to one game over second-place Atlanta.

+Velasquez (6-8) struck out seven and walked one, pitching no-hit ball until A.J.
+Ellis singled off the left-field wall starting the sixth.
+In his only previous start against the Padres, he struck out 16 and walked none in a three-hit shutout on April 14, 2016.

-Galvis spent six seasons with the Phillies before he was dealt to San Diego in December for right-hander Enyel De Los Santos.
-He had a two-run single in a three-run first inning and is 6 for 9 with four RBIs in the series, which was interrupted by rain Saturday.
+Galvis was 6 for 11 with four RBIs in the series.
+He spent six seasons with the Phillies before he was dealt to San Diego in December for right-hander Enyel De Los Santos.

+Galvis had a two-run single in a three-run first inning in the opener.
+Ross (6-8) allowed two runs and five hits in five innings.

+”It was a grind early on,” Ross said after Game 1. ”I had to make some adjustments and I settled in.
+But the offense did a good job of putting up runs early.
+After that, I just felt like I had to protect the lead.”

 Travis Jankowski and Wil Myers each had two RBIs for the Padres, who outhit Philadelphia 15-6 and stopped the Phillies’ five-game home winning streak.
 Hunter Renfroe had three hits.